 I suggest you should not make this message too salesy though, try to keep it to a friendly hello.
 The best one is the one that does not look like a sales pitch, affiliate link or even looks like it is an automated message.

-There are a plethora of tools available for Twitter.
+There are a not as many tools available for Twitter today as there was in the past.
 What tools you eventually call your favorites is totally up to you.
 The ones I have chosen are a result of trying them all (most of them).
-There are some great tools out there that may be more powerful and offer more “stuff” (fluff).
+There are some great tools out there that may be more powerful and offer more "stuff" (fluff).

 What I have found by trying most of them is some are cool at first, but then the time you spend figuring them out, using them and keeping up with them, you spend more time on them than doing the original task.